 The diesel particle filter system filters harmful soot particles out of the exhaust gases.
 The system includes a self-cleaning function that runs automatically during driving without any notification.
 The filter is cleaned by periodically burning off the soot particles at high temperature.
 This process takes place automatically under set driving conditions and may take up to 25 minutes.
 Typically it needs between 7 and 12 minutes.
-Fuel consumption may be higher during this period.
+Autostop is not available and fuel consumption may be higher during this period.
 The emission of smells and smoke during this process is normal.